hellerve/blog/wip/Regular_Expressions_Made_Simple.md

 In a language with [tail-call optimization](https://en.wikipedia.org/wiki/Tail_call), the recursive version is probably more performant while retaining its elegance.
-In a language that lacks them, however, we might have think of an iterative version as a performance optimization—I doubt the algorithm will often run into stack overflow problems.
+In a language that lacks them, however, we might think of an iterative version as a performance optimization—I doubt the algorithm will often run into stack overflow problems.

 ## Fin

-Once again, I marvel at the beauty of a finely crafted algorithm.
+Once again, I marvel at the beauty of this finely crafted algorithm.
 I don't think I could ever think of them myself, so I am grateful for the likes of Steele, Sussman, and Pike for coming up with algorithms that please me aesthetically.